kkdey/aRchaic/README.md

 ## Contact

 For any inquiries or questions related to the package, please open an issue in this repository.
-You can also contact us at [kkdey@uchicago.edu](kkdey@uchicago.edu) or [halasadi@gmail.com](halasadi@uchicago.edu)
+You can also contact us at [kkdey@uchicago.edu](kkdey@uchicago.edu) or [halasadi@uchicago.edu](halasadi@uchicago.edu)

 Also users are welcome to contribute to the package by submitting pull request.